 Sweep net are used to collect insect at random locations.
-When using a sweep net, one can either run while pulling the net through the grass or quickly sweep the net back and forth in the grass.On top of the insect species.
+When using a sweep net, one can either run while pulling the net through the grass or quickly sweep the net back and forth in the grass.On top of the foliage, a sweep net may collect moderately dispersed insect species.